huybrechts/hudson-drools/readme.txt

 - create a new 'RuleFlow file' in the project

-- you should see two Workitems bottom left called 'Script', 'Build' and 'E-Mail'
+- you should see three Workitems bottom left called 'Script', 'Build' and 'E-Mail'

 - Change the project properties.
 Set Package to MyFirstWorkflow and Id to MyFirstWorkflow